tylerzchen/KLevelAnalysis/README.md

 # KLevelAnalysis
-Level K analysis text generation of txt file for Challenge Problem 3 - SSP 2022 @ CUB.
+Level K analysis text generation of txt file for Coding Challenge Problem - SSP 2022 @ CUB.

 Done in collaboration with Matthew Zhao.

-Thanks to @aopsmathguy (Matthew Z. for literally begin father on this problem).
+Thanks to @aopsmathguy (Matthew Z.) for literally begin father on this problem.